FebinAugustine/evangelist-backend/Kotlin-SB-Grad.md

     *   It calls the `EmailService` interface to send the verification email.

 3.  **Infrastructure Layer:**
-    *   The `PostgresUserRepository` (the Spring Data JPA implementation of the `UserRepository` interface) translates the service call into a SQL `INSERT` statement and executes it against the PostgreSQL database.
+    *   The database repository (a Spring Data JPA implementation of the `UserRepository` interface) translates the service call into a SQL `INSERT` statement and executes it against the PostgreSQL database.
     *   The `SmtpEmailService` (the implementation of the `EmailService` interface) uses `JavaMailSender` to send the email.

 This strict separation ensures that the core logic in the Application Layer is completely independent of whether the database is PostgreSQL or MySQL, or whether emails are sent via SMTP or another service.